Amazon's Cyber Monday 2018 deals are here!

 The latest and greatest Dot smart speaker for over 50 percent off?
 Yes, please.

-Charcoal and Heather Gray will be in stock on Nov.
-27. Sandstone will be in stock on Nov.
-28.
+Heather Gray is the only immediately available colour.
+Charcoal and Sandstone will be in stock on Dec.
+2.

 Echo Dot (second-gen): $20 (save $20)Taylor Martin/CNET

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 5:10 p.m.
-PT.
-Update: As of Sunday Nov.
-25 at 5:00 p.m.
-PT, the Fire 7 tablet is out of stock and scheduled to be back in the Amazon warehouse from Dec 1 -- depending on the colour you choose.
-You can still order at the discounted price, you'll just be receiving it a bit later!